 When notified of alleged bullying behaviour, school staff are required to:

-record the details of the allegations in [insert relevant location i.e. incident register, Compass, student file]; and
+record the details of the allegations in Method of Shared Concern Folder and

-inform [insert staff involved, i.e. the relevant Year Level Coordinator, Student Wellbeing Team, Assistant Principal, Principal].
+inform the principal.

-The [insert role i.e. Year Level Coordinator] is responsible for investigating allegations of bullying in a timely and sensitive manner.
-To appropriately investigate an allegation of bullying, the [insert role]teacher may:
+The classroom teacher is responsible for investigating allegations of bullying in a timely and sensitive manner.
+To appropriately investigate an allegation of bullying, the teacher may:

 speak to the students involved in the allegations, including the victim/s, the alleged perpetrator/s and any witnesses to the incidents